-Local treatments are those that are aimed just at the skin cancer cells and a small amount of normal tissue around them.
-Local treatments work well for most non-melanoma skin cancers.
+Local treatments are aimed just at the skin cancer cells and a small amount of normal tissue around them.
+Local treatments work well for most basal and squamous cell skin cancers.
 Still, even small cancers can be hard to treat if they’re in certain areas.
 Newer forms of non-surgical treatment (like creams, light therapy, and laser surgery) may help reduce scarring and other possible side effects of treatment.
 Studies are now going on to find the best way to use these treatments and to try to make them work better.

 Treating advanced disease

 Most basal and squamous cell skin cancers are found and treated at an early stage, when they are likely to be cured, but some can spread to other parts of the body.
 These cancers can often be hard to treat with current treatments such as radiation and chemo.

 Many studies are testing newer targeted drugs for advanced squamous cell cancers.
 Cells from these cancers often have too much of a protein called EGFR on their surfaces, which may help them grow.
-Drugs such as erlotinib (Tarceva®) and gefitinib (Iressa®) that target this protein are now being tested in clinical trials.
-A drug known as dasatinib (Sprycel®), which targets different cell proteins is also being studied for advanced skin cancers.
+Drugs such as erlotinib (Tarceva), gefitinib (Iressa), and cetuximab (Erbitux) that target this protein are now being tested in clinical trials.
+A drug known as dasatinib (Sprycel), which targets different cell proteins is also being studied for advanced skin cancers.

-It is very rare for basal cell cancers to reach an advanced stage, but these cancers can be hard to treat.
-Vismodegib (Erivedge), is a new drug that may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
+It’s very rare for basal cell cancers to reach an advanced stage, but these cancers can be hard to treat.
+Vismodegib (Erivedge) is a new drug that may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
 Other targeted drugs are now being studied as well.